monch1962/hoverfly-spike/README.md

 `pwsh new-stub.ps1 GET https://localhost:8000/blah?a=b 200 | pwsh add-response-body-from-file.ps1 sample-body.json`
 should add a response body from a JSON file to that template.

+`pwsh new-stub.ps1 GET https://localhost:8000/blah?a=b 200 | pwsh add-response-body-from-file.ps1 sample-body.xml`
+should add an escaped XML response body from a file to that template.

 ### bash + jq + sed
 `./new-stub.sh GET https://localhost:8000/blah?a=b 200`
 should return a useful Hoverfly stub template to get started with.